tytydraco/yessleep/out/Im_a_Nuller_and_Today_an_Attempt_was_Made_on_my_Life.md

 He handed me a small pouch before he put his fingers in his ears and closed his eyes.
 “There are flavored candies in there.
 I want you to take one, read it, smell it, unwrap it, and eat it.
 You have until I count to ten.”

-He began counting, and I quickly reached into the bag, pulling out a flat disk wrapped in rough paper that had “kiwi” written on it.
-After unfolding the crinkly wrapper, I smelled the candy and popped it into my mouth.
+He began counting, and I reached into the bag, pulling out a disk wrapped in rough paper that had “kiwi” on it.
+After unfolding the crinkly wrapper, I smelled the candy and popped it in my mouth.
 The burst of sweetness was a pleasant surprise, and I let it linger on my tongue.

-“... nine … ten!”
+“… ten!”
 He opened his eyes and ears.
 “Did you do it?”

 I nodded, and he sighed and leaned closer.
 “Here, hold my hand, let’s see if I can at least get something.”

 We linked hands, and he squinted in concentration before he smirked.
-“You had the kiwi one, didn’t you?”
+“You had the kiwi one.”

 My mouth fell open in shock, as did those of the people outside.

 “Laurier-Kent, were you able to access her senses via touch?” the man on the speaker asked.

-Dr. Laurier-Kent laughed, releasing me as he leaned back.
+Dr. Laurier-Kent laughed, releasing me.
 “No, I just smelled it on her breath.”

 I put my hand to my heart in relief.
 “Oh, my God, for a moment there …”

 “Laurier-Kent, your husband is a terrible influence on you,” the man on the speaker said, not amused.
 “Get out of there.”

-Dr. Laurier-Kent kept chuckling as he got up and walked to the door.
+Dr. Laurier-Kent kept chuckling as he walked to the door.
 “Sorry, Doc, couldn’t resist.
 Welcome to CoveScope!”

 “Thank you,” I said, my pulse racing after his little prank.

 A woman waltzed in next, flipping the chair and straddling it backwards.
 “Hey, Doc.
 I’m Agent Singh.
 I’m a Primary Panger and I’m going to give you a few choices.
 I can make your heart flutter, make you lose your breath, make your stomach growl, or make you feel like you need to drop a deuce.
 Pick one.”

-“Oh, uh …” I frowned in thought.
-“I guess you can try to make my stomach growl.”
+“Oh, uh … I guess you can try to make my stomach growl.”

 “Try?
-No, I’m going to do it!”
+I’m going to do it!”

 A few unsuccessful minutes later, she slammed her hands palm-up on the table.
 “Grab them and let’s get your tummy growling.”

 She gripped my hands tight, my skin turning yellow beneath her fingers, but my stomach remained quiet.
 She let me go and crossed her arms as she scanned me up and down

-“Damn, you just might really be a Nuller.”
+“Damn, you just might be a Nuller.”

 I smiled, rubbing my aching hands.
 “I really hope so.”